At a Glance | Our opinion | Nutrition | More about | Solimo Nutritional Drink vs | Conclusion | Verdict

 I think that absolutely nothing.
 This product is just another subpar food source, that when people start becoming aware of the benefits of complete foods it will be tossed aside.
 Perhaps, it will help some people start thinking about the concept of meal replacements and will help very few make the jump to other products with better nutritional foundations.

-However, if Amazon wants to make a serious bet for the industry, it will have to market their product more aggresively, create a brand new shake and spread awareness in other circles (which I doubt it doing it currently with Solimo Nutritional Drink).
+However, if Amazon wants to make a serious bet for the industry, it will have to market their product more aggressively, create a brand new shake and spread awareness in other circles (which I doubt it doing it currently with Solimo Nutritional Drink).

 Solimo Nutritional Drink is like a boosted milk replacement, but not a meal replacement nutritionally speaking.
 Why is this?
-Because even if it is high in micronutrients (25% of daily recommended allowace per serving) and could provide you with the necessary energy; it lacks certain essential nutrients (fats) and provides too much sugar.
+Because even if it is high in micronutrients (25% of daily recommended allowance per serving) and could provide you with the necessary energy; it lacks certain essential nutrients (fats) and provides too much sugar.

 The main ingredients seem to be maltodextrin, sugar (both carb sources); milk protein concentrate and soy protein isolate (protein sources); and soybean oil (fat).
 Some of this ingredients are likely to be GMO and they are definitely not organic.